ShubhamMohanty680/Spotify_Data_Pipe_Snowflake/README.md

 # Spotify_Data_Pipe_Snowflake

 ### Introduction

-It is a project build using ETL(Extract, Transform, Load) pipeline using Spotify API on AWS.
-The pipeline will retrieve data from Spotify API, transform it to a desired format, and load into AWS S3(Data Storage).
+In this Project created an ETL(Extract,Transform,Load) pipeline by using Spotify API on AWS cloud.
+The Project aims at using the playlist from Spotify API and transforming and storing cleaned data in AWS cloud storage and utilizing the data in snowflake using snowpipe.

 ### Architecture
 ![Architecture Diagram](https://github.com/user-attachments/assets/4a6017ba-6d0d-4fa1-b25b-7aee0b99e600)